• Skip to main content

 What Miner Death Spiral FUD perpetrators seem to be unaware of is the difficulty adjustment and the miner incentives.

-First off, there's the difficulty adjustment.
-When miners turn off their machines, there are fewer competitors for coins, and it becomes “easier” to mine for bitcoin.
-This means those individuals or companies who have a solid balance sheet and can weather the storm will be able to mine more coins, despite the depressed price.
+When miners turn off their machines, there are fewer competitors for coins, and it becomes easier to mine for bitcoin.
+This means those individuals or companies who have a solid balance sheet and a source of cheap energy can weather the storm.
+They will be able to mine more coins, despite the depressed price.

 Eventually, the market finds a new equilibrium of who can mine bitcoin profitably, regardless of the number of ASICs actively mining.